 - From The sender of the message template.
-The From address of an outbound email is specified using the following order of precedence:

-- 1. If there is a From address in the sendEmail() step of a procedure, then that address is used.

-- Else the sendEmail() step uses the From address provided by a linked Service Desk > Message Template, if the link exists and a From address is specified.

-- 3. Else the sendEmail() step uses the Reply Email Address of the Service Desk > Incoming Email and Alarm Settings > email reader linked to the service desk.
-This link between the email reader and the service desk is set using the Service Desk > Desk Definition > Properties > General > Standard Field Defaults (page 36) > Email field.

-- 4. Else the Default Sender Email address set in System > Outbound Email is used.

-- Body Enter the body text of the message template.
+The From address of an outbound email is specified using the following order of precedence: - 1.
+If there is a From address in the sendEmail() step of a procedure, then that address is used. - 2.
+Else the sendEmail() step uses the From address provided by a linked Service Desk > Message Template, if the link exists and a From address is specified. - 3.
+Else the sendEmail() step uses the Reply Email Address of the Service Desk > Incoming Email and Alarm Settings > email reader linked to the service desk.
+This link between the email reader and the service desk is set using the Service Desk > Desk Definition > Properties > General > Standard Field Defaults (page 36) > Email field. - 4.
+Else the Default Sender Email address set in System > Outbound Email is used. - Body Enter the body text of the message template.
 Use the following toolbar buttons to add special formatting to the text:

-- Image: Book and Pasted text.
-You may need to reset links copied and pasted from another source.

 - Insert a table.

-- \succ Insert a horizontal line as a percentage of the width, or set a fixed width in pixels.
+- > Insert a horizontal line as a percentage of the width, or set a fixed width in pixels.

 - Indent text.

-- + Outdent text.
+- > = Outdent text.

 - 2 Remove formatting.

-- $\succ \Omega$ Insert a symbol.
+- ➤ Ω Insert a symbol.

-- Insert an emoticon.
+- Usert an emoticon.

-- Solution Series and Series and
+- > \(\) Preview the display of text and images.

 - Upload a file or image.

-- x Set selected text to subscript.
+- > x Set selected text to subscript.

-- x^{} Set selected text to superscript.
+- x Set selected text to superscript.

-- Image: Second Second
+- Image: Image: